Simple solar charger are small devices which allow you to charge a battery quickly and cheaply, through solar energy.

 The Design

-The proposed 60V to 12V, 24V buck converter circuit is shown in the figure below, the details may be understood as explained below:
+The proposed 60V to 12V, 24V buck converter circuit is shown in the figure below, the details may be understood as I have explained below:

 The configuration could be divided into stages, viz. the astable multivibrator stage and the mosfet controlled buck converter stage.